notnotnithin/AWS-Certified-Cloud-Practitioner-Notes/sections/16-Account-Management-Billing-Support.md

 ### S3

-- **Storage class:** S3 Standard, S3 Infrequent Access, S3 One-Zone IA, S3 Intelligent Tiering, S3 Glacier and S3 Glacier Deep Archive
+- **Storage class:** S3 Standard, S3 Standard IA, S3 One-Zone IA, S3 Intelligent Tiering, S3 Glacier and S3 Glacier Deep Archive
 - Number and size of objects: Price can be tiered (based on volume)
 - Number and type of requests
 - Data transfer OUT of the S3 region